LibertyDSNP/spec/pages/Roadmap.md

 ### Third-Party Identity Bridges
 *Status: Not Started*

-Create ways for users to be able to bring their own identities or connect a DSNP Identity with outside identities.
+Create ways for users to either bring their own identities or connect a DSNP Identity with outside identities.

 ### Archivists
 *Status: [Draft](Draft/Archivists.md)*